Contractor Services Providers

 - Certifications held (OSHA 30, LEED, MBE/WBE designations, and similar credentials)

-Every listing entry in the directory contains a standardized set of data fields.
+Every provider entry in the network contains a standardized set of data fields.
 The fields are consistent across all three classification tiers, though not all fields apply to every contractor type.

 - Business name and legal entity type — sole proprietor, LLC, corporation, or joint venture.

-- Primary trade or service category — drawn from the directory's 23-category classification taxonomy.
+- Primary trade or service category — drawn from the provider network's 23-category classification taxonomy.

 - License number and issuing state — linked where state license board lookup portals are publicly accessible.

-- Insurance status — general liability carrier and whether workers' compensation is carried; dollar amounts are not published in the listing itself.
+- Insurance status — general liability carrier and whether workers' compensation is carried; dollar amounts are not published in the provider itself.

 - Bond status — whether the contractor is currently bonded, and the bond type (license bond, contract bond, or payment and performance bond).